Learn to teach meditation in the tradition of Patanjali, Port Sunlight

 Early Bird Price until 15th September 2018: £280

-Two partial bursaries (to cover up to £160 of the course fee) and one full bursary is available.
+Three partial bursaries (to cover up to £160 of the course fee) and two full bursaries are available.
 Please contact us if you would like to apply.
 All applications must be received before 10th September.
 Applications will be reviewed by our bursary committee and we aim to give a decision no later than six weeks before the start of the course.